msjimc/circularMT/Linux_with_Wine/centos_8_9.md

 ## Installation

 * **The account performing the installation must have admin rights.**

+### Using the yum package manager

+Wine can be installed on Centos Stream 8 and 9 using the yum package manager (with admin rights).
+Issuing the following command:

+> sudo yom install wine

+ in a terminal window will start the process by downloading and then installing a number of packages after asking for permission to install them.
+Once completed, when first using wine, it will perform and auto-configuring step and may request you allow the downloading of several files.
+Once completed, the auto-configuration will not run again.

+### From source code

 Unlike the installations on openSUSE, Debian and Ubuntu, ```Wine``` was installed on Centos by compiling the source code for ```Wine``` as described by __onlycliches__ on the AlmaLinux forum: [[Script] Compile WINE with 32-Bit App Support](https://forums.almalinux.org/t/script-compile-wine-with-32-bit-app-support/2556).
 This page contains a script that compiles both the 32 and 64 - bit versions of ```wine```.
 It appears that things have changed a little since it was written and so needed two extra lines adding.